yoshinorin/qualtet/README.md

 ## Set up

-Create a database sachema before install application.
+Create a database schema before install an application.
 Also, schema name is anything will be fine.

 ```sql
 CREATE DATABASE qualtet;